lisatwyw/carnet/ethics.md

   - Print out of flyers at clinic; set up appointment to meet with nurse educators, etc.

 4. Checkin with REACHBC
+  - First time users will be asked for a demo with the REACHBC staff
+  - More notes (reachbc.md)[here]

 ## Amendments